Separated client spaces

 Data is organised by space and scope, with clear separation between client contexts, administration and operational work.

-Client documents are used by the assistant only when they are enabled for the relevant scope.
+Client documents are used by the assistant only when they are added to the relevant client workspace and made available.

 Torus can help review uploaded evidence and flag what appears sufficient, incomplete or inconsistent; validation remains human.